-I know that everyone might be tired of what is going on around and want this year to end.
-Frankly, I am trying to look at it as an opportunity.
-Opportunity to learn, to change, to live.
-Surely, online teaching is not my favourite type of teaching, but that’s what I am able to do right now 😃.
-And now my studio needs online learning tools.
-With this intention, Eugene and I have created the first type of interactive piano games – a sorting activity.
+Online teaching has never been my favourite type of teaching, but that’s what I could do during the times of COVID.
+And my studio needed online learning tools.
+With this intention, Eugene and I created the first type of interactive piano game – a sorting activity.
 The games are easy to use and work on all kinds of devices and screens.

 In order to accommodate all students, we decided to make a desktop version of the games.
 The principle of use is a little different.
 Use a mouse to drag and drop the card.
-The desktop version is great when using with Zoom.
-Share the screen and let the student choose, which card is true, which false and then move the card regarding the student choice.
+The desktop version is great when used with Zoom.
+Share the screen and let the student choose which card is true and false, and then move the card regarding the student’s choice.
 The star will acknowledge the right answer.
 The red icon – wrong answer.

 Interactive Piano Games Features